cmugpi/cmugpi.github.io/topics/latex/getting-started/index.md

 ## Offline

 Unfortunately, sometimes the Internet goes down.
-If this happens when you're doing your homework on ShareLaTeX at the last minute, you're out of luck.
+If this happens when you're doing your homework on Overleaf at the last minute, you're out of luck.
 However, we can install LaTeX locally so that we never run into this problem!

 ### OS X